-Running your first 5k event: Fuelling your 5k run
+Fuelling your 5k run

 Just because you're unlikely to 'hit the wall' in a 5k race like you would in a marathon, that doesn't mean your energy levels are maximized.
 What you consume has a direct effect on how much energy you have and how readily available it is.
 The faster or harder you run, the more you use up your carbohydrate stores for energy, while the slower you run the more you tap into fat stores.
 This means in shorter races like the 5k, you need carbohydrate stores to be high and readily accessible.

-Running your first 5k event: what to expect on race day
+What to expect on race day

 Make sure you're prepared for race day with these tips.
 Your running pace in your 5k needs to be even — this really is the only way to run it.
 Serious runners will train their body to handle tactical surges and fast starts, but for most runners the best way to race is what we call even or negative splits.